 Dilutions of CRM-CPE.0007BL is often made in water.
 Research has shown that different types of water can give different yields.

+By Biosisto, softened water gave a significantly lower yield of spores.
 It is recommended to check with your laboratory whether this is the case.